what I need in a digital workspace

 Organizational productivity unique needs

-Somehow, I need one digital space
+Somehow, I need to create one digital space for two roles

 To meet the needs above I rely on my digital ecosystem, with most of my work being handled by a few specialized tools: